jaeyk/measuring-lived-racial-experience/README.md

 ## Workflow

 In this section, I document how I preprocessed and analyzed the 2016 National Asian American Survey (NAAS) data step-by-step.
-I also provide the R code used in each step.
-Please note that `.Rmd` extension indicates an `R markdown file`.
+I also provide the R code used in each step. `.Rmd` extension indicates an `R markdown file`.

 ### 01_Cleaning Data [[01_data_cleaning.Rmd](https://github.com/jaeyk/measuring-racial-lived-experience/blob/master/code/01_data_cleaning.Rmd)]

-- **Tidying:** Please note that I assume that your survey data is saved in [a tidy format](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).
+- **Tidying:** I assume that your survey data is saved in [a tidy format](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).
 The NAAS is.
 Variables are columns and rows are observations.
 If not, turn your data into a tidy format.
 The `tidyr` package provides many useful tools to do this easily.
 - **Columns:** The first thing to do is to select columns or variables that you want to use for the analysis.
 In case of the NASS data, the original data has 406 variables.
 Yet, I did not need most of them.
 Most of the survey data, specially large ones, fall into this category.
 These survey are expensive to collect and, thus, try to be useful to a large number of and diverse users.
 The result of lots of questions that may have nothing to do with your particular research.
 Don't allow these variables take up your precious memory.
 - In addition, when selecting columns, it is useful to comment what they are about.
 As you can see below, most questions are named in a survey, following the order in which they appeard in the questionnaire.
 They are not informative.
 You are likely to go back and forth between the codebook and the survey data.
 Save these extra steps by commenting.